-13.1.
-The local authority lead person responsible for children missing from home or care is Clare Farrelly
+3.1.
+The local authority lead person-responsible for children missing from home or care is Norfolk County Council.

-13.2.
 Should the academy suspect a child has gone missing/run away, the DSL will ensure the academy's child protection procedures are followed and the police and MASH are contacted.

-14. Children and young people supervised by the youth justice system
+4. Children supervised by the youth justice system

-- 14.1.
-LA youth offending teams are responsible for supervising children (aged 8 to 18). - 14.2.
+4.1.
+LA youth offending teams are responsible for supervising children (aged 8 to 18).

+4.2.
 Where a child is registered at the academy prior to custody, the academy will keep the place open for their return.

-15. Children of migrant families/unaccompanied minors
+Children of migrant families/unaccompanied minors

-- 15.1.
-There is an increased risk of a child missing education if they are part of a new migrant family who may not yet have settled into a fixed address or may have arrived in to an LA area without the authority becoming aware. - 15.2.
+- 5.1.
+There is an increased risk of a child missing education if they are part of a new migrant family who may not yet have settled into a fixed address or may have arrived into an LA area without the authority becoming aware. - 5.2.
 If the academy becomes aware of such families, they will notify the LA immediately.

-16. Children of service personnel
+Children of service personnel

-- 16.1.
-If the academy is concerned about the continuity of education for a child leaving the academy, the attendance officer will contact the Ministry of Defense: Children's Education Advisory Service (CEAS) for advice. - 16.2.
+- 6.1.
+If the academy is concerned about the continuity of education for a child leaving the academy, the attendance officer will contact the Ministry of Defense: Children's Education Advisory Service (CEAS) for advice. - 6.2.
 The most effective way to contact the CEAS team is via email: DCYP-CEAS-Enquiries@mod.gov.uk CEAS helpline: 01980 618244 or 94344 8244

-17. Children of gypsy, Roma and traveler (GRT) families
+7. Children of gypsy, Roma and traveler (GRT) families

-17.1.
+7.1.
 When a GRT child leaves the academy without naming their next destination school, the academy attendance officer will contact the LA.
-If necessary, the academy will consult the LA Traveler Education Support Services for advice on the best strategies to ensure minimal disruption to the child's education.
+If necessary, the academy will consult the Norfolk County Council Education Support Services for advice on the best strategies to ensure minimal disruption to the child's education.

-18. Suspensions and permanent exclusions
+8. Suspensions and permanent exclusions

-18.1.
+8.1.
 All incidents where a child is sent home due to poor behaviour, will be coded on the register as an exclusion, even if pre-agreed with a parent, i.e., children being sent home during lunch times.
 If an exclusion is for part of the day (including lunchtime), it will be noted as a half day exclusion.
 (See academy exclusion policy for details).
 All exclusions count as an absence.

-- 18.2.1.
-Whilst a child is excluded from school, parents have a duty to ensure that their child is safe and well and appropriately supervised at home. - 18.2.2.
+8.2.1.
+Whilst a child is excluded from school, parents have a duty to ensure that their child is safe and well and appropriately supervised at home.

+- 8.2.2.
 A child must not be present in a public place during academy hours throughout the exclusion period, unless there is reasonable justification for this.
 Parents may be liable to prosecution and/or receive a penalty notice from the local authority if their child is present in a public place during academy hours during the dates of the exclusion.
-It will be for the parent to show reasonable justification. - 18.2.3.
-The principal will take account of the legal duty of care when sending a child home following an exclusion. - 18.2.4.
+It will be for the parent to show reasonable justification. - 8.2.3.
+The principal will take account of the legal duty of care when sending a child home following an exclusion. - 8.2.4.
 The academy will continue to ensure regular safe and well checks are completed.
-This is particularly important for additionally vulnerable children. - 18.2.5.
+This is particularly important for additionally vulnerable children. - 8.2.5.
 Following a permanent exclusion, safe and well checks will be carried out until the result of any appeal is known.

-19. Elective home education (EHE)
+9. Elective home education (EHE)